-As a general rule, saving a home from foreclosure is possible in a Chapter 13, but not in a Chapter 7.
+As a general rule, saving a home from foreclosure is possible in Chapter 13, but not in Chapter 7.
 It is extremely important to understand that the filing of a Chapter 7 bankruptcy may result in the loss of property even though it temporarily stops a foreclosure sale.
 An experienced bankruptcy foreclosure lawyer should review the specifics of your situation, to determine which option is right for you.

 How to Stop Foreclosure without Filing Bankruptcy

 Every situation is different, and you and your attorney may decide that filing for bankruptcy is not right for you.
 One of the best foreclosure defense alternatives is to file a lawsuit to Stop Foreclosure.

 If your lender violated the California foreclosure law [SB900] or wrongfully foreclosed on your home, you can file a lawsuit.
 An experienced foreclosure lawyer can evaluate your case to see if your lender violated any laws, or engaged in mortgage fraud or illegal foreclosure methods.
 If there is any evidence to show that you are wrongfully facing foreclosure, an experienced Bay Area foreclosure lawyer can assist you in filing a mortgage lawsuit.
 Settlements often result in an offer to lower mortgage payments and reinstate the loan, while the foreclosure sale is usually postponed through mortgage litigation.